-- Before fitting a spare wheel, clean rust and dirt off the contact surfaces of the wheel and the wheel hub and from the wheel nuts. - Note the specified wheel and tire size, tire load capacity, and speed code. - · Do not change the tire's direction of rotation. - Do not damage, grease, or oil wheel nuts or their threads.
+- Before fitting the spare wheel, clean rust and dirt off the contact surfaces of the wheel and the wheel hub and from wheel bolts or lug nuts. - Note the specified wheel and tire size, tire load capacity, and speed code. - Do not change the tire's direction of rotation. - Do not damage, grease, or oil wheel bolts or lug nuts or their threads.

-Centering Wheels With Wheel Nuts
+Centering Wheels With Wheel Fasteners

-- If dual assemblies are used, before placement, the inner wheel should be inspected to ensure all ball bearing rings are in the proper position.

-- Install the wheel and snug the wheel nuts.

-- · Slightly tighten wheel nuts.
+- If dual assemblies are used, before placement, the inner wheel should be inspected to ensure all ball bearing rings are in the proper position. - Install the wheel and snug the wheel fasteners. - · Slightly tighten wheel fasteners.